EDiRobotics/mimictest/README.md

 - Unlike [OpenVLA](https://github.com/openvla/openvla) and [RT2](https://deepmind.google/discover/blog/rt-2-new-model-translates-vision-and-language-into-action/), Florence2 is much smaller with 0.23B (Florence-2-base) or 0.7B (Florence-2-large) parameters.

-- Unlike [OpenVLA](https://github.com/openvla/openvla) and [RT2](https://deepmind.google/discover/blog/rt-2-new-model-translates-vision-and-language-into-action/) which generate discrete actions, our Florence policy generates continuous actions with a linear action head or a diffusion transformer action head.
+- Unlike [OpenVLA](https://github.com/openvla/openvla) and [RT2](https://deepmind.google/discover/blog/rt-2-new-model-translates-vision-and-language-into-action/) which generate discrete actions, our Florence policy generates continuous actions with a linear action head / a diffusion transformer action head from Cheng Chi's Diffusion Policy / a DiT action head from MDT policy.

 - The following figure illustrates the architecture of the Florence policy.
 We always freeze the DaViT visual encoder of Florence2, which is so good that unfreezing it does not improve the success rate.